Nawa Pind Shonkia Da

 Nawa Pind Shonkia Da (In English - Modern village of stylish people) also known as Nawa Pind and Nawa Pind Arayian Da is a village in Nakodar.
 Nakodar is a tehsil in the city Jalandhar of Indian state of Punjab.
-It was previously known as Nawa Pind Arian Da because of its large Muslim population; even today that name is often used in official files.
+It was previously known as Nawa Pind Arian Da because of its large Muslim Arain population; even today that name is often used in official files.